 - Any vessel using the Garden Key dock in any manner is subject to the following restrictions:

-- Use of the dock if required is for emergency use, government vessels or vessels operating under permit to use the dock.
-If not required, other recreational and commercial vessels may use the dock in accordance with this document.
+- The priority use of the dock is in the following order: emergency use, government vessels, and vessels operating under contract.
+If none of these vessels require use of the dock, recreational and commercial vessels may use the dock in accordance with this document.

 - Total allowable dock use for one day is two hours (cumulative) per vessel.